Leibniz-HBI/smo-wiki/docs/Windows-Linux-Subsystem-dev-setup.md

-# Development setup for Python with the Windows Linux Subsystem (WSL)
+# Windows Linux Subsystem dev setup

 How to setup a Python development environment on Windows 10?
 The Windows Linux subsystem allows for taking advantage of the Linux World while staying in the Windows world.